Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Purpose**: Provides unique images for cards and in-game visuals like bosses.

+-  **Actions:**
+  - **Image Generations:** Generates images for in-game entities like cards and bosses/enemies.

 - **Communication**:
-  - **AI image generation internal interfac → Image Generation API**: Requests for image creation.
+  - **AI image generation internal interface → Image Generation API**: Requests for image creation.
   - **Image Generation API → AI image generation internal interface**: Returns generated image data.

 - **Rationale**: Isolating image generation to a single interface allows flexibility in switching image providers or refining visuals in the future.
-Using external service allows us to avoid needing powerful computers to run the models locally.
+Using external services allows us to avoid needing powerful computers to run the models locally and developing our own custom image model.

 ---

-#### iv. **OAuth Authentication Service**
+#### iv. **Database (Supabase)**

-- **Purpose**: Manages user authentication via OAuth providers (e.g., Google, Facebook) for secure login.(note supabase will responsible for using OAuth)
+- **Purpose**: Provides backend services for user management, including authentication (via OAuth) and game data storage.
+Manages all persistent data, such as user accounts, game progress, cards, and transaction records using Supabase.

+- - **Actions**:
+  - **Store User Data**: Saves user credentials (token access) and user profile info.
+  - **Store Game State**: Tracks player’s game progress, inventory, decisions, and stats.
+  - **Transaction Logs**: Stores all payment transactions and tracks in-game purchases(if implemented in the future).
+  - **Game History**: Saves past game sessions to allow users to resume their gameplay.
+  - **Card Collection Management**: Stores and updates the player’s card collection.

+- **Communication with Other Interfaces**:
+  - **Internal**:
+    - **User Authentication Interface**: Stores and retrieves user credentials via Supabase authentication.
+User Authentication interface will check Supabase for user access.
+    - **Game Engine**: Retrieves and updates user game state and progress.
+    - **Card Management**: Stores and updates player’s card inventory.
+    - **Payment Interface**: Stores transactions for purchases and in-game items.
+  - **External**:
+    - **OAuth**: Will use OAuth providers to authenticate users.

+- **Rationale**: Supabase provides a powerful backend-as-a-service solution with built-in database management, authentication, and real-time capabilities.
+By using Supabase for data storage, we can focus on building out the game mechanics and user experience.
+The **Database Interface** will abstract the complexity of interacting with Supabase, allowing for seamless data management.

 - **Communication**:
+  - **Backend → Supabase**: Communicates for tasks like sign-up, sign-in, game progress, and transactions.
+  - **Supabase → Backend**: Returns user data, game state, and authentication details.

+- **Rationale**: Supabase provides a comprehensive, out-of-the-box solution for user management, session handling, and database interactions, allowing us to focus on game development.
+Its user authentication will allow us to focus on gameplay without sacrificing on security.
+By using Supabase for data storage, we can focus on building out the game mechanics and user experience.

+---
+#### v. **OAuth Authentication Service**

+- **Purpose**: Manages user authentication via OAuth providers (e.g., Google, Facebook) for secure login. (note: Supabase will be responsible for using OAuth)

+- **Communication**:
   - **Supabase**: Verifies user and provides session tokens.

 - **Rationale**: OAuth authentication reduces the overhead of managing user passwords.
 Supabase will simplify OAuth handling and session management.

----

-#### v. **Supabase**

-- **Purpose**: Provides backend services for user management, including authentication (via OAuth or email) and game data storage.

-- **Communication**:
-  - **Backend → Supabase**: Communicates for tasks like sign-up, sign-in, game progress, and transactions.
-  - **Supabase → Backend**: Returns user data, game state, and authentication details.

-- **Rationale**: Supabase provides a comprehensive, out-of-the-box solution for user management, session handling, and database interactions, allowing us to focus on game development.

 ---

 ### Interface Rationale